Actify

 Morning Signal

-A daily async check-in: every morning, each person posts a one-liner in a shared channel — what they're working on, how they're feeling, or just a GIF that matches their mood.
+A daily async check-in: each person drops a one-liner in a shared channel — what they're working on, how they're feeling, or a GIF that matches their mood.
 No replies required.
-It takes 10 seconds and recreates the 'seeing your teammates arrive' moment that remote workers miss.
-Over a week, these micro-signals build a sense of shared rhythm.
+Takes 10 seconds and recreates the 'seeing teammates arrive' moment remote workers miss.
+Over a week, these micro-signals build a real sense of shared rhythm.

 10 sec/dayAny sizeFree